BladeScraper-Designs/VoronMods/V0.1/V0.1_OLED_Expander/README.md

 1. cd ~/klipper
 2. make clean
-3. make menuconfig
+3. make menuconfig <br>
-    Micro-controller Architecture should be set to "Raspberry Pi RP2040" Communication Interface should be USB
+    Micro-controller Architecture should be set to "Raspberry Pi RP2040" <br>
+    Communication Interface should be USB <br>
 4. Q (asks you to save, hit Y)
 5. make